-- 8.1 The members of the Disciplinary Tribunal shall ensure that everything disclosed to them during the course of their duties remains confidential, including the facts of any case or issue and any deliberations or decisions that are taken. - 8.2 The members of the Disciplinary Tribunal shall not disclose the existence of, or make any statements relating to: - 8.2.1 any matter that is before the Disciplinary Tribunal; or - 8.2.2 any matter that has been decided by the Disciplinary Tribunal, except to the extent stated in any Provisional Suspension decision and the final decision of the Proceedings by the Disciplinary Tribunal.
+8.1 Subject to Rule 8.2 below, the members of the Disciplinary Tribunal shall ensure that everything disclosed to them during the course of their duties remains confidential, including the facts of any case or issue and any deliberations or decisions that are taken.

-- 8.3 Subject to Rule 8.4, all Proceedings under these Rules will be confidential, and neither the Integrity Unit, nor any National Federation or Area Association, nor the Applicable Person(s) who are party to the Proceedings, nor any witnesses in any Proceedings, will publically comment on the specific facts of the case (as opposed to a general description of the process) except in response to public comments attributed to that person or entity made other than as a result of a breach by them of this Rule. - 8.4 At any stage of the Proceedings the Head of the Integrity Unit may, in his absolute discretion, decide that information should be shared in order to ensure the proper effective discharge of the Integrity Unit's functions and /or to protect the integrity and reputation of the IAAF or Athletics.
+- 8.2 The members of the Disciplinary Tribunal shall not disclose the existence of, or make any statements relating to: - 8.2.1 any matter that is before the Disciplinary Tribunal; or - 8.2.2 any matter that has been decided by the Disciplinary Tribunal, - except to the extent stated in any Provisional Suspension decision and the final decision of the Proceedings by the Disciplinary Tribunal. - 8.3 Subject to Rule 8.4, all Proceedings and Preliminary Proceedings under these Rules will be confidential, and neither the Integrity Unit, nor any National Federation or Area Association, nor the Applicable Person(s) who are party to the Proceedings, nor any witnesses in any Proceedings or Preliminary Proceedings, will publically comment on the specific facts of the case (as opposed to a general description of the process) except in response to public comments attributed to that person or entity (or their representatives) made other than as a result of a breach by them of this Rule.
+Witnesses are expected to keep confidential any document or information which they receive from their participation in such proceedings. - 8.4 At any stage, the Head of the Integrity Unit may, in his absolute discretion, decide that information should be shared in order to ensure the proper effective discharge of the Integrity Unit and/or the Disciplinary Tribunal's functions and/or to protect the integrity and reputation of the IAAF or Athletics.